 If you have a complaint please discuss it with the person doing the work.
 If you are still not satisfied you can discuss it with our Client Satisfaction Manager.
 In the event that you are not happy with the outcome you have the right to take the matter up with the New Zealand Law Society which runs a complaints service.

-Where applicable you may wish to apply for legal aid.
-If legal aid is granted our hourly rate will be disclosed to you at the time we make the application.
-In the event that legal aid is not granted you will be liable for our account at the hourly rate disclosed to you.
+If you are eligible for Legal Aid we can assist you with an application.
+Legal Aid is not automatic and may result in a charge being taken against your assets.
+Our private hourly rate will be disclosed to you at the outset.
+In the event Legal Aid is not granted you will be liable for our account at the private hourly rate disclosed to you.

 HEALTH AND SAFETY